Kredence/DC26_Badge_2018/README.md

 Board rev1c will be finished after the Con.
 I'll post it up on PCBway if anyone wants to buy and build them.
 I'll have the BOM and code here.

+Update (end of 2018): Board Rev1C was completed and will be available as a kit shortly.

+Update early 2019: I was seriously delayed in getting the board construction tutorial created along with releasing the board coding.
+I had intended to do a full re-write on the code.
+I've decided to simply post what was running at the conference instead of delaying the release. :-)

 Thanks!
 Kredence